 You’ll pass winery after winery after brewery after winery, and if you can afford a fancy wine tour and you have a willing designated driver then treat yo’ self.
 The cheapest was around $90 per person so thanks but no thanks, I can buy almost 5 bags of goon with that.

 We chose a guided tour of Lake Cave, it was small but pretty spectacular.
-You climb down several thousand steps into a crater, when you reach the bottom the stalagmites (stalactites!?) are towering above you.
+You climb down several thousand steps into a crater and when you reach the bottom the stalagmites (stalactites!?) are towering above you.
 You follow your guide all the way to the bottom, where a tiny ladder disappears under a giant chunk of the ceiling that crashed down years ago, aptly named The Titanic.

 Once inside the cave your guide will point out the different stalagmite and stalactite formations throughout, all reflecting in the perfectly still lake.
-The highlight for me was the “table” that had formed at the bottom of a giant stalactite (stalagmite!?) and was floating inches above the water.
+The highlight for me was the “table” that had formed at the bottom of a giant stalactite (stalagmite!?) and was suspended inches above the water.

 We spent 10 minutes sat at the end of the cave as the lights turned out and plunged us into total darkness before slowly coming on one by one to highlight each feature of the cave.
 We took our time leaving, asking a few more questions (the benefits of a guided tour) and quietly suffered through the monstrous climb back to the gift shop.
 Well worth the $22.50.

 So apparently this is where you go if you want to snorkel with stingrays, which are such graceful and ridiculously soft creatures but will sting you if you freak them out or step on them.
-However when we arrived here we had forgotten why it was marked on the map and didn’t even go in the water.
+However, when we arrived here we had forgotten why it was marked on the map and didn’t even go in the water.
 It’s still a great beach though!

-Here’s another lighthouse that you have to pay to step within 100 meters of, but if you drive 2 miles back the way you came, find the right unmarked gravel road and walk to the waters edge you can get a pretty great view, there’s even a beach and a little shaded picnic spot if you feel like hanging around.
+Here’s another lighthouse that you have to pay to step within 500 meters of, but if you drive 2 miles back the way you came, find the right unmarked gravel road and walk to the waters edge you can get a pretty great view, there’s even a beach and a shaded picnic spot if you feel like hanging around.

 After a long but amazing day of exploring it was time to set up camp at Westbay Retreat Caravan Park, a very overpriced campsite ($35 for an unpowered site) but this place did have great bathrooms and I’m pretty sure I won at least 1 game of Uno without cheating.

-It’s 5 minutes north of Augusta, a small town where you can stock up on food, gas and, most importantly, alcohol to help pass the quiet evenings under the stars, especially if you’re the one getting eaten alive by mosquito’s while your soon-to-be arch nemesis just sits there laughing.
+It’s 5 minutes north of Augusta, a small town where you can stock up on food, gas and, most importantly, alcohol to help pass the quiet evenings under the stars, especially if you’re the one getting eaten alive by mosquitos while your soon-to-be arch nemesis just sits there laughing.

 Click here to view the full album.